anderswestberg/alnicko-rapidreach-fw/src/http_log_client/README.md

 3. Maximum backoff of 60 seconds
 4. Reset to initial delay after successful transmission
 5. Skip sending attempts after 5 consecutive failures until next scheduled flush

+## Chronological Ordering

+The HTTP log client ensures logs are sent to the server in chronological order:

+1. **Filesystem logs are sent first** - These are older logs that overflowed when the RAM buffer was full
+2. **RAM buffer logs are sent second** - These are newer logs currently in memory
+3. **Both use FIFO ordering** - Within each storage type, oldest logs are sent first

+This design requires no sorting (saving memory on embedded devices) while guaranteeing that the log server receives entries in the correct time sequence.
+The implementation takes advantage of the fact that filesystem logs are always older than RAM logs by design.

 ## Buffer Management